JohnMWall/CS230_Final_Model/README.md

 # CS230_Final_Model

-A deep learning model is developed which can predict the region in the United States a person is from based on spoken english accent
+A deep learning model is developed which can predict the regional American English accent a person has based on their spoken English.

 Overview: